 Real estate professionals get paid in the form of a commission.

-Instead of hourly charges, the real estate professionals collect their payment in the form of commission, which is paid only when the property under consideration is sold.
-The commission that is paid out is a certain percentage of the property’s selling price outlined in the listing agreement.
-Basically, the real estate commission acknowledges the efforts put in by the real estate professionals (agents and brokers) to facilitate the sales transaction.
+Instead of hourly charges, real estate professionals collect their payment in commission, which is paid only when the property under consideration is sold.
+The commission paid out is a certain percentage of the property’s selling price outlined in the listing agreement.
+The real estate commission acknowledges the efforts made by the real estate professionals (agents and brokers) to facilitate the sales transaction.

-The responsibilities of the seller’s agent and the buyer’s agent are quite different.
+The responsibilities of the seller’s and buyer’s agents are quite different.